Stand Out With an Undergraduate Degree From Webster

 The bachelor's degree in Legal Studies at Webster provides students with the foundational legal knowledge and skills they need in order to move successfully into law-related careers or graduate work.
 The department is committed to engaging students in critical thinking and analysis, practical applications, substantive understanding and exposing students to technology encountered in the legal arena.
 Professors act as mentors who take a personal interest in helping students succeed both in school and in their careers.
 With this guidance, Legal Studies majors know where they're going next before they've even finished their degree.

-• Faculty who are practicing attorneys and judges mentor and enable you to take the most current legal knowledge and apply it at work, and understand the complex relationships among institutions in the United States and international governance.
+Learn from faculty who are practicing attorneys and judges mentor and enable you to take the most current legal knowledge and apply it at work, and understand the complex relationships among institutions in the United States and international governance.
+Faculty represent every legal background; students learn from judges with the Missouri Court of Appeals and St. Louis Circuit Court, from U.S. attorneys and municipal attorneys, from criminal prosecutors and public defenders, from intellectual property lawyers and corporate attorneys.

-• As working judges and attorneys, Webster professors are well-versed in the latest trends and expectations in legal professions and tapped into the tight-knit network of internships and job opportunities in the St. Louis legal community.
+As working judges and attorneys, Webster professors are well-versed in the latest trends and expectations in legal professions and tapped into the tight-knit network of internships and job opportunities in the St. Louis legal community.

 Webster University is fully accredited by The Higher Learning Commission.
 The Legal Studies paralegal programs at Webster University are approved by the American Bar Association.
 The program is also a member in good standing with the American Association for Paralegal Education (AAfPE).

-NOTE: A legal assistant or paralegal is a person qualified by education, training or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity and who performs specifically delegated substantive legal work for which a lawyer is responsible.
+Note: A legal assistant or paralegal is a person qualified by education, training or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity and who performs specifically delegated substantive legal work for which a lawyer is responsible.
 The terms “legal assistant" and “paralegal” are used interchangeably for the purposes of the guidelines.
 Paralegals are prohibited from practicing law.
 St. Louis-area paralegal programs have been approved by the American Bar Association.

-Get Started on Your Program
+Get Started on Your Legal Studies Degree

-Take the next step toward earning your degree.
-We are here to help.
+Take the next step toward earning your Legal Studies degree.
+We are here to help you get started.

 Explore